David Morse: Film and television

-After graduating from high school in 1971, Morse studied acting at the William Esper Studio.
-He began his acting career in the theater as a player for the Boston Repertory Theatre in the early 1970s.
-In the mid-1970s, Esquire Jauchem, artistic director of the Boston Repertory Theater, adapted and directed a stage musical version of The Point! that starred an 18-year-old Morse as Oblio.
-The production later toured to the Trinity Square Repertory Company in Providence.
-He spent some time in New York's theater community in the early 1980s before moving into television and film.
+In 1980, Morse made his theatrical film debut in the drama Inside Moves.
+Morse was listed as one of the twelve most "Promising New Actors of 1980" in John A. Willis's Screen World, Vol. 32.

-During that time, Morse was listed as one of the twelve most "Promising New Actors of 1980" in John A. Willis's Screen World, Vol. 32.
 Morse's big break came in 1982 when he was cast in the television medical drama St. Elsewhere.
 He played Dr. Jack "Boomer" Morrison, a young physician who is forced to deal with the death of his wife and the struggles of a single parent professional.

 Morse appeared in a number of supporting roles following St. Elsewhere.
-He is quoted as saying: "I made the decision that I didn't care if there was any money in the role or not.
+He is quoted as saying, "I made the decision that I didn't care if there was any money in the role or not.
 I had to find roles that were different from what I had been doing."
-His turn in Desperate Hours as antagonist showed a darker Morse.
+His turn in Desperate Hours as antagonist showed a darker side of Morse.
 He later starred in The Indian Runner and The Crossing Guard.
 He has appeared in three adaptations of Stephen King stories: The Langoliers, Hearts in Atlantis, and The Green Mile.
 He was a guest star on Homicide: Life on the Street, playing a racist cousin of Detective Tim Bayliss.

 In 2002, Morse starred as Mike Olshansky, an ex-Philadelphia police officer turned cab driver, in the television film Hack.
 For his role in the 2002 crime-drama film Shuang Tong, Morse was nominated as Best Supporting Actor in the Golden Horse Awards, the first ever nomination for an English-speaking actor.
-He appeared as questionable neighbor Mr. Turner in the 2007 release Disturbia.
-Film critic and commentator John Podhoretz wrote that Morse is a "largely unsung character actor who enlivens and deepens every movie fortunate enough to have him in the cast".
+He appeared as suspicious neighbor Mr. Turner in the 2007 thriller Disturbia.
+Film critic and commentator John Podhoretz wrote that Morse is a "largely unsung character actor who enlivens and deepens every movie fortunate enough to have him in the cast."